oxygenium-network/oxygenium/.autodoc/docs/markdown/tools/src/main/scala/org/alephium/tools/MiningRewards.md

    - This code imports classes from the `org.oxygenium` and `org.oxygenium.util` packages, but it is unclear what external libraries or dependencies are required.

 3. What is the output of this code?
    - This code prints two tables to the console: one showing the inflation rate based on hash rate, and another showing the inflation rate based on time.
-Each table includes three columns: the hash rate or year, the inflation rate as a decimal, and the yearly reward in ALPH.
+Each table includes three columns: the hash rate or year, the inflation rate as a decimal, and the yearly reward in OXM.